donejs/donejs/docs/guide.md

 export default connection.Map;
 ```

-The connection is a can-connect [superMap]() and besides setting the `Map` and `List` type the connection should return we also define:
+We create a connection with:

-- `resource` - The URL of the REST endpoint
+- `url` - The URL of the REST endpoint
 - `idProp` - The property name of the data unique identifier
 - `name` - A short name used as an identifier when caching data